mohamearif/Salesforce-PayPal-Transaction-Integration/README.md

 ```shell
 sfdx force:apex:execute -f scripts/apex/PostDeploymentScript.apex
 ```

+### Step 5: Org’s PayPal Connection Configuration (Required)

+Navigate to Setup > Custom Metadata Types > Click Manage Records on PayPal Transaction Integration Setting > Click Edit on ConnectionConfig record > Enter on Value textbox with either one of the below listed values
+  1. PayPal_Named_Credential
+  2. PayPal_Sandbox_Named_Credential
+PayPal_Named_Credential corresponds to PayPal Production Environment Endpoint Connection.
+PayPal_Sandbox_Named_Credential corresponds to PayPal Sandbox Environment Endpoint Connection.

-### Step 5: Named Credential Update
+### Step 6: NamedCredential Update (Required)

-Update the named credential 'PayPal_Named_Credential' with your PayPal account client ID and client secret from your PayPal sandbox.
-Ensure that your PayPal REST API App has access to Transactions.
+Navigate to Setup > Named Credentials > Click either PayPal_Named_Credential or PayPal_Sandbox_Named_Credential (based your above ConnectionConfig) > Edit > Enter values for the below fields
+  1. Username: Client ID from your PayPal API Credentials.
+  2. Password: Secret key from your PayPal API Credentials.
+> Click Save
+Please check on your PayPal Account to make sure your PayPal API Credentials has the Transaction search access.

+### Step 7: Send Error Emails Configuration (Required)

+Navigate to Setup > Custom Metadata Types > Click Manage Records on PayPal Transaction Integration Setting > Click Edit on SendErrorEmailsTo record > Enter on Value textbox with the email addresses to whom you want to send error details in case of any exceptions.
+If not set, error details go to running user email.

-### Step 6: Permission and Configuration
+### Step 8: Permission and Configuration

 1. **Assign the 'PayPal_Data_Permissions' Permission Set**: Assign the 'PayPal_Data_Permissions' permission set to users who need access to the 'PayPal_Transaction__c' tab/records.
 This permission set grants the necessary permissions for managing PayPal transactions within Salesforce.

+2. **SharingRule Configuration (When necessary)**: The "PayPal_Transaction__c" object has private organization-wide sharing defaults.
+To provide access to the relevant user roles or groups, please establish custom sharing rules for PayPal_Transaction__c records.

-2. **Customize with Custom Metadata Type**: Use the 'Salesforce_PayPal_Transaction_Settings__mdt' Custom Metadata Type records to customize the below features.
+3. **Customize with Custom Metadata Type**: Use the 'Salesforce_PayPal_Transaction_Settings__mdt' Custom Metadata Type records to customize the below features.

     a. `AccountRecordTypeDeveloperName`: Set a specific Account Record Type when creating Account records during the export of PayPal Transactions to Salesforce.